m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Parser for boolean expressions

+The parser for boolean expressions is a practical example to compare functional programming in Go and JavaScript.
+It is implemented using functional programming concepts and will be used to provide code examples for various functional programming aspects discussed later.
+Generally speaking the parser is built using parser combinators.
-The parser parses boolean expressions with the following EBNF form.
+The parser parses boolean expressions with the following EBNF grammar.

 ```
 <expression> ::= <term> { <or> <term> }